Darren Edwards

+Professional career

 Edwards began his senior playing career with Saracens in 1996 and joined Newport RFC in 2000, playing 21 times for the club.
 He also made more than 100 appearances for London Irish and played for Bedford and London Welsh before ending at Leeds Carnegie.
 He played in the 2002 Powergen Cup Final at Twickenham, as London Irish defeated the Northampton Saints.

 Edwards retired from playing at the end of the 2007–2008 season to take up Coaching at Harlequins.

+Coaching career

 In June 2009 he joined Newport Gwent Dragons as attack coach, replacing Lyn Jones.
 During 2010 Edwards was head coach of the Wales Under 20 team.
 In April 2011 Edwards became Newport Gwent Dragons head coach after initially taking the role in a caretaker capacity following the departure of Paul Turner.
 Edwards left the Dragons in February 2014.

 In June 2014 Edwards joined Bath as first team coach.
 Edwards departed Bath at the end of the 2018–19 Premiership season, taking up a position with Wales Sevens soon after.

 Edwards was named as interim head coach of Wales Women in 2020, after the departure of previous head coach Rowland Phillips.
 His involvement with the team continued in late 2021, assuming the role of skills coach.

 In 2022, Edwards joined the Ospreys as defence coach until the end of the season.
 Ahead of the 2022–23 United Rugby Championship season, this position was made permanent.
+Edwards had departed the club by the beginning of the 2023–24 season.